 In addition to Board vote, the meeting includes reports from President/CEO Mark Murphy and General Manager Ted Thompson, among others.

 Shareholders this year will have the option of bringing one guest to the meeting.
 If the share or shares are held in a joint or custodial registration, such as a married couple or a custodian-minor registration, up to four admissions to the meeting can be requested: one admission each for the named shareholders, plus one guest for each.

-In lieu of issuing separate tickets, the organization will be utilizing a barcode that will be sent with the proxy information.
-Shareholders who plan to attend the meeting will be asked to activate the appropriate number of barcodes based on the number of attendees.
-The barcodes will then serve as the entry tickets to the meeting and should be brought to Lambeau Field.
+In lieu of issuing tickets sent in a separate mailing, the organization will be utilizing barcoded tickets sent with the proxy information.
+Shareholders who plan to attend the meeting are asked to activate the appropriate number of ticket barcodes based on the number of attendees, and then bring activated tickets to the meeting at Lambeau Field.
 This efficient process furthers the sustainable-practices initiatives of the organization and saves resources.